Report: Jimmy Butler to Heat in Sign-and-Trade; Agrees to 4-Year, $142M Contract

 The Miami Heat will acquire star wing Jimmy Butler in a sign-and-trade with the Philadelphia 76ers, according to Adrian Wojnarowski of ESPN.
 Butler will get the full four-year max worth $142 million, per Shams Charania of Stadium and The Athletic.

-Philadelphia will receive Josh Richardson in exchange for the deal, per Charania.
+Philadelphia will receive Josh Richardson in exchange for the deal, per Charania, while point guard Goran Dragic will be sent to the Dallas Mavericks to help free up the cap space needed to make the deal, per Ira Winderman of the Sun Sentinel.

 Butler, 29, had a bizarre 2018-19 season, essentially forcing his way out of Minnesota before being traded to the Philadelphia 76ers.
 He was one of two major midseason acquisitions for Philly, alongside Tobias Harris, and he showed his worth to the team almost immediately, providing a solid two-way game and the ability to close out contests late in the fourth quarter with some clutch performances and game-winning shots.